Spencer-Gardner/CS260/notes.md

 ### Promises
 #### Basics
 JavaScript executes as a single threaded application.
 That means there is only ever one piece of code executing at the same time.
 However, the fact that it does not execute concurrently does not mean that it does not execute in parallel.
 You can asynchronously execute code with the use of a JavaScript `Promise`.
 Because the execution is asynchronous the promise object can be in one of three states at any given point in time.
-1. **pending** - Currently running asynchronously
+1. **pending** - Currently running asynchronously.
-1. **fulfilled** - Completed successfully
+1. **fulfilled** - Completed successfully.
-1. **rejected** - Failed to complete
+1. **rejected** - Failed to complete.
-You create a promise by calling the Promise object constructor and passing it an executor function that runs the asynchronous operation.
+You create a promise by calling the promise object constructor and passing it an executor function that runs the asynchronous operation.
 Executing asynchronously means that promise constructor may return before the promise executor function runs.
 #### Time Out
 ```js
 const delay = (msg, wait) => {